 Our Funding

-Seton Health System – Fiscal Agent
+Seton Health/St. Peter's Health Partners – Fiscal Agent

 Seton Health is a comprehensive community-based health care system anchored by St. Mary’s Hospital in Troy, New York.
 Seton’s mission, to serve all people with special attention to those who are poor and vulnerable, emphasizes “healthcare that works, healthcare that is safe and healthcare that leaves no one behind.”
 Over 1,700 employees provide care at 20 sites in Rensselaer, Albany and southern Saratoga counties.